Nicholas II: First World War

 On 28 June 1914 Archduke Franz Ferdinand of Austria, heir to the Austro-Hungarian throne, was assassinated by a Bosnian Serb in Sarajevo, who opposed Austria-Hungary's annexation of Bosnia-Herzegovina.
-War was avoidable, but leaders, diplomats and nineteenth-century alliances created a climate for large-scale conflict.
+War was avoidable, but leaders, diplomats and nineteenth-century alliances created a climate for conflict.
 The concept of Pan-Slavism and shared religion created public sympathy between Russia and Serbia.
 Territorial conflict created rivalries between Germany and France, between Austria-Hungary and Serbia, and so alliance networks developed across Europe.
 The Triple Entente and Triple Alliance networks were set before the war.
 Nicholas wanted neither to abandon Serbia to the ultimatum of Austria-Hungary, nor provoke a general war.
 In letters exchanged with Wilhelm of Germany (the "Willy–Nicky correspondence") the two proclaimed their desire for peace, and attempted to get the other to back down.
 Nicholas desired that Russia's mobilization be only against Austria-Hungary, in the hopes of preventing war with Germany.

 On 25 July 1914, at his council of ministers, Nicholas decided to intervene in the Austro-Serbian conflict, a step toward general war.
 He put the army on "alert" on 25 July.
 Although this was not general mobilization, it threatened the German and Austro-Hungarian borders and looked like preparation for war.
 However, his army had no contingency plans for partial mobilization, and on 30 July 1914 Nicholas took the fateful step of confirming the order for general mobilization, despite being counselled against it.

 On 28 July, Austria-Hungary declared war against Serbia.
 On 29 July 1914, Nicholas sent a telegram to Wilhelm with the suggestion to submit the Austro-Serbian problem to the Hague Conference.
 Wilhelm did not address the question of the Hague Conference in his reply.
-Count Witte told the French Ambassador, Maurice Paléologue that from Russia's point of view the war was madness, Slav solidarity was nonsense and Russia could hope for nothing from the war.
+Count Witte told the French ambassador, Maurice Paléologue that from Russia's point of view the war was madness, Slav solidarity was unimportant and Russia could hope for nothing from the war.
 On 30 July, Russia ordered general mobilization, but still maintained it would not attack if peace talks began.
 Germany, reacting to the discovery of partial mobilization ordered on 25 July, announced its pre-mobilization posture.
 Germany requested Russia demobilize within the next twelve hours.
-In Saint Petersburg, at 7 pm, with the ultimatum to Russia having expired, the German ambassador met with the Russian Foreign Minister Sergey Sazonov, asked if Russia would reconsider, and then delivered the note accepting Russia's war challenge and declaring war on 1 August.
+In Saint Petersburg, at 7 pm, with the ultimatum to Russia having expired, the German ambassador met with the Russian foreign minister Sergey Sazonov, asked if Russia would reconsider, and then delivered the note accepting Russia's war challenge and declaring war on 1 August.
 Germany declared war on Russia on 1 August and its ally France on 3 August.
 On 6 August, Franz Joseph signed the Austro-Hungarian declaration of war on Russia.